JackFurton/Professor-E.-Gadds-Workshop/terminal/ripgrep/READMEripgrep.md

 ### Installing and Running the Script

 1. Clone the repository or download the Bash script (`rgsearch.sh`).
 2. Move the script into a directory in your `PATH`.
-For example, you can create a `bin` directory in your home directory and add it to your `PATH`:
+For example, you can create a `binary` directory in your home directory and add it to your `PATH`:

     ```
     mkdir ~/binary